ktomk/pipelines/README.md

 ### User Tests

-Successful use on Ubuntu 16.04 LTS, Ubuntu 18.04 LTS and Mac OS X Sierra and High Sierra with PHP and Docker installed.
+Successful use on Ubuntu 16.04 LTS, Ubuntu 18.04 LTS, Ubuntu 20.04 LTS and Mac OS X Sierra and High Sierra with PHP and Docker installed.

 ### Known Bugs

 - The command "`:`" in pipelines exec layer is never really executed but emulated having exit status 0 and no standard or error output.
 It is intended for pipelines testing.

 - Brace expansion (used for glob patterns with braces) is known to fail in some cases.
-This *could* affect matching pipelines, collecting asset paths and *did* affect building the phar file.  \
+This *could* affect matching pipelines, collecting asset paths and *did* affect building the phar file.

     For the first two, this has *never* been reported nor experienced, for building the phar file the workaround was to entail the larger parts of the pattern.

 - The libyaml based parser does not support dots ("`.`") in anchor names.